kokonech/atacInferCNV/README.md

 Afterwards, the name of the result should be stated and the input data formatted for CNV calling.
 Corresponding function processes input data, outputs it formatted to infercnv and also creates custom configuration.
-It has a set of various options including for example meta-cells activation or usage of prepared reference control.
+It has a set of various options including for example meta-cells activation or usage of external reference control.

 ```
 resPath=paste0(mainDir,sId,"_result")